Kosovo, Albania & Macedonia Explorer

 • Experience daily life in the Valbona Valley with a stay at a local guesthouse.
 Clink glasses with the locals in the village and hike the rugged valley passes.

-• Sail across the blue waters of Lake Ohrid, one of Europe's oldest lakes.
-No wonder North Macedonia and Albania share this beautiful attraction – nobody would want to let it go.
+• Sail across the blue waters of Lake Ohrid – one of Europe's oldest lakes.
+No wonder North Macedonia and Albania share this beautiful attraction!

-• Kososvo is rich in history and contrasts.
-Step back in time and learn about the infamous Battle of Kosovo on a day trip to the Field of Blackbirds, before embracing the modern culture thriving in Prishtina, Europe’s youngest capital.
+• Step back in time and learn about the infamous Battle of Kosovo on a daytrip to the Field of Blackbirds, before embracing the modern culture in Prishtina – Europe’s youngest capital.

-• Lose yourself in Tirana, the Albanian capital full of a revitalised urban energy, and partake in the local's favourite pastime: drinking coffee and people-watching.
+• Lose yourself in the Albanian capital of Tirana, full of revitalised urban energy, and join the locals for a coffee and some people-watching.

 Departing